Find answers for some of the most frequently asked questions about the Pathways to Planning programme.

 If you have a disability, have received reasonable adjustments for a test/exam process in the past or believe that you are in need of reasonable adjustments in future, please get in touch with our team as far in advance as possible.
 We will have an individual conversation about how we can support you and make adaptations as needed so you have fair and equal access to the Pathways to Planning application process.

-While we are a new graduate programme, we are building on the best practice of our sister programme, the National Graduate Development Programme for Local Government, and best practice from other public sector graduate programmes to ensure that our systems and processes provide the best possible experience to graduates who apply.
+While we are a new graduate programme, we are building on the best practice of our sister programme, the Impact: The Local Government Graduate Programme for candidates, and best practice from other public sector graduate programmes to ensure that our systems and processes provide the best possible experience to graduates who apply.
 Our experience of our pilot programme, Cohort 1, has shown excellent outcomes for candidates with protected characteristics.
 You can read more about the processes we have been through in designing and delivering our assessments on our EDI page.

 Yes, once you have started the situational judgement test or the video interview, you can pause the assessment after you have answered a question or filmed your response to a question.
 You cannot pause either assessment with a question open on the screen.
 The situational judgement test is not timed, so we would encourage you to start the assessment when you know you have at least an hour of uninterrupted time so that you don’t put artificial time pressure on your assessment.